-You or your beneficiary (or the authorized representative of you or your beneficiary) may file a written claim for benefits under this Plan with the Human Resources at any time on a University claim form or such other form acceptable to the University.
+You or your beneficiary (or the authorized representative of you or your beneficiary) may file a written claim for benefits under this Plan with Human Resources Department at any time on a University claim form or such other form acceptable to the University.
 If your claim is denied to any extent by Human Resources, a written notification will be sent to you within 60 days.
 If your request for benefits is denied, you will be notified in writing of:

-- The reason for the denial: - The Plan provision on which the denial is based; - A description of any information needed to change the decision to deny the claim and why it is needed; and - An explanation of the Plan's review process and the time limits applicable to filing a request for review.
+- The reason for the denial; - The Plan provision on which the denial is based; - A description of any information needed to change the decision to deny the claim and why it is needed; and - An explanation of the Plan's review process and the time limits applicable to filing a request for review.

 Within 60 days of receiving notice or learning of the denial of your claim, you may submit a written request for review to the Plan Committee.
-You may submit written comments, documents, records and any other information necessary to support your claim.
+You may submit written comments, documents, records, and any other information necessary to support your claim.
 You are entitled to review Plan documents and to have anyone you wish represent you.
-The Plan Administrator will generally respond with a decision within 60 days of receiving your request for review.
+The Plan Committee will generally respond with a decision within 60 days of receiving your request for review.
 If your request is denied, you will receive a written notice of the reason for the denial, reference to the Plan provision on which the denial is based and a statement informing you of your right to review the Plan documents relevant to your claim for benefits.

-Note that you or a beneficiary generally cannot seek a judicial review of a denial of benefits, or bring any action in any court to enforce a claim for benefits, before you or a beneficiary file a claim for benefits and exhaust your rights to review as described above.
+Note that you or a beneficiary generally cannot seek a judicial review of a denial of benefits, or bring any action in any court to enforce a claim for benefits, before you or a beneficiary file a claim for benefits and exhaust your rights (i) to recover a benefit under the Plan, (ii) enforce your rights under any Plan terms, and (iii) clarify any rights to future benefits.
+Thereafter, judicial review must be filed within 180 days of the denial of a claim.
+The venue for any such litigation involving the Plan shall be Orange County, California.